janboddez/share-on-mastodon/README.md

 # Share on Mastodon
 Automatically share WordPress posts on [Mastodon](https://joinmastodon.org/).
 You choose which Post Types are shared—though sharing can still be disabled on a per-post basis.

+Custom formatting is done through filter hooks rather than the options page UI, and requires some familiarity with PHP.
+(Always here to help, though!)
+Benefits are things like infinite flexibility, _version control_, and, frankly, less code and thus an easier to maintain plugin.

 ## Documentation
 Complete documentation, and code examples, can be found at https://jan.boddez.net/wordpress/share-on-mastodon.